Tim Herron: Personal life

 Herron resides in Wayzata, Minnesota with his three children: Carson, Mick, and Patrick.
+Carson, who also attended the University of New Mexico and turned professional in 2025, qualified for the 2025 John Deere Classic after surviving a 3-for-1 playoff.

-Herron has a genetic condition called Dupuytren's contracture, which affected his father and sister.
+Herron has a genetic condition called Dupuytren's contracture which also affected his father and sister.
 Herron's younger sister Alissa (married name Super) is also an accomplished golfer; she won the 1999 U.S. Women's Mid-Amateur title, won several Minnesota state titles, is a member of the Minnesota Golf Hall of Fame, and has served as her brother's agent.